-Within the bachelor program of the department of biology we give five introducing modeling and bioinformatics to students in biology and the sciences in general.
+Within the bachelor program of the Department of Biology we teach eight courses introducing modeling and bioinformatics to students in biology and the sciences in general.
 These courses run for 10 weeks, half-time, and each course is 7.5 EC-points.
-Courses typically involve lectures in the morning and paper-and-pen and/or computer practicals in the afternoon.
-As a preparation for a master track in our group you should have completed at least the Bioinformatic processes course, but we recommend that you attend all of our bachelor courses.
-Courses can be attended by students from all over the world, and will be given in English whenever required.
-Students preparing for a master in Theoretical Biology and Bioinformatics are advised to attend the bachelor courses listed here and supplement that with biological courses in their field of interest.
+A subset of these courses can be attended by students from all over the world and will be given in English whenever required.
+Students preparing for the master Bioinformatics and Biocomplexity are advised to attend the bachelor courses listed below and supplement that with biological courses in their field of interest.

 The emphasis of this course is on composing exact models, based on specific hypotheses, in different formalisms (ODEs, cellular automata, agent based models).
 The models are analyzed, the results yielding insights in the original biological system.
 The models that are studied address fundamental questions from a variety of biological fields like evolution, development, and behavior.
 This is a level-3 course given at two levels for bachelor and master students.
 For practical information please read more.